apitt/gctools_hackathon_2017/readme.md

 These instructions set up a dockerized develpment, staging, pre-prod and prod enviroments.
 This code sets up the CI/CD workflow.

 * If you want a clean install to start again:
-    * removed the ./docker folder,
+    * removed the ./docker folder in the gcpedia folder, or
     * run the `99_shut_down_all.sh` script
     * reboot your computer
-    * delete the .ssh, .docker, .VirtualBox folders.
+    * delete the .ssh, .docker, .docker\machine\machines, .VirtualBox folders inside the Users folder.
     * other
 * Run `bash docker_scripts/1_create_prod_swarm.sh`
 * Run `bash docker_scripts/2_create_jenkins.sh`